 15. Barbell Romanian Deadlift

-Slightly different than the standard deadlift, the barbell RDL works more on hamstrings than quadriceps.
+Slightly different than the standard deadlift, the barbell RDL works more on the hamstrings than the quadriceps.

-The Romanian deadlift also strengthens lower back muscles and builds up lower body stability.
+The Romanian deadlift also strengthens lower back muscles and builds up strong and flexible legs.

 - First of all, put the weight plates into the bar as per your strength.